FluidNumerics/rcc-run/docs/source/QuickStart/rcc_ephemeral_tutorial.rst

    :width: 800
    :alt: Big Query App Runs data set in preview

 At this point, you now have a dataset hosted in Google Cloud.
-The fluid-run build step with Google Cloud Build will allow you to automate testing and benchmarking of your application and will post results to this dataset.
+The rcc-run build step with Google Cloud Build will allow you to automate testing and benchmarking of your application and will post results to this dataset.

 Dashboarding and other post-processing